mcsausage/git-intro/GITINSTRUCTIONS.md

 Commands in terminal

-git status // checks if everything is the same or something's been changed git add . // add the changes to the middle part of the process git commit - m"Message what changed here" // commit the changes git push // push them back to the repository, not just the local directory
+git status // checks if everything is the same or something's been changed <br>
+git add . // add the changes to the middle part of the process <br>
+git commit - m"Message what changed here" // commit the changes <br>
+git push // push them back to the repository, not just the local directory <br>